 Adopt-A-Road volunteers are picking up litter on Hornecker Road from Cory to 1 mile west (Glencoe High School Key Club).
 Thank you, volunteers!

 Paving work starts Monday, April 21, and continues throughout the week on Thompson Road from the Multnomah county line (west of McDaniel) to Saltzman Road.
 The traffic signals on Thompson at Saltzman will be turned off between 9 a.m. to 3:30 p.m., traffic will be controlled by flaggers, expect delays.

 ODOT's contractor will continue nighttime grinding, paving and striping work at the US 26: Glencoe Road Interchange for the next several weeks.
 Expect nighttime lane closures, with traffic controlled by flaggers.

-Work continues on ODOT's TV Highway (Minter Bridge to 331st) paving project.
-Visit their project website for complete details.
+Construction continues on ODOT's TV Highway (Minter Bridge to 331st) paving project.
+This $14 million paving and utility project continues through 2015.

 The Urban Road Maintenance District Road Maintenance Overlay project is currently out for bid with bids due Wednesday, April 23, at 10 a.m.
 For complete details, visit the ORPIN website.
 To purchase plan sets, call (503) 846-7800 or stop by the Walnut Street Center in Hillsboro.Clearly our transportation system is important to the state of our county.
 If you missed Chair Duyck's address, you can read his speech, watch the video and see the handouts on the 2014 State of the County webpage.